artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 .. note::

-   If you chose `Uncompressed` or `7z without compression` in the previous step, the compression algorithm will have no effect on your package.
+   If you chose `Uncompressed` or `7z without compression` in the previous step, the compression level will have no effect on your package.

 Store AIP
 +++++++++